Content Marketing Guide for Local Business

 • Engage an online community of users

-Content marketing means attracting and transforming prospects into customers by creating and sharing valuable free content.
+Local Content Marketing means attracting and transforming prospects into customers by creating and sharing valuable free content.
 The purpose of content marketing is to help the company to create sustainable brand loyalty and provide valuable information to consumers, as well as create willingness to purchase products from the company in the future.
 This relatively new form of marketing usually does not involve direct sales.
 Instead, it builds trust and rapport with the audience.

 1. Content that is SEO optimized helps to get the website ranked higher in the SERPs.
 The higher the Ranking the more organic (free) traffic

-2. Quality content builds local business brand awareness and establishes the owners authority
+2. Quality content builds local business brand awareness and establishes the owner’s authority

 4. Content is used to discuss an opportunity or issue and then linked to product or service offers